 4: Perceive beauty in everything

 There is beauty in everything.
 Every person.
 Every flower.
 Every teardrop.
 Every smile.
 Beauty permeates the very fabric of existence.
+But you have to be mindful in order to recognise that beauty.

 The science of Positive Psychology has proven that people who are able to see and appreciate beauty are happier and healthier than others.